Red envelope: Green envelope

 Malay Muslims in Malaysia, Brunei, Indonesia, and Singapore adopted the Chinese custom as part of their Eid al-Fitr (Hari Raya Aidilfitri) celebrations, but instead of red packets other colored envelopes are used, most commonly green.
 Customarily a family gives a generally small amount of money in a green envelope, and may send it to friends and family unable to visit.
 Green is used for its traditional association with Islam.
 The adaptation of the red envelope is based on the Muslim custom of sadaqah, or voluntary charity.
 While present in the Qur'an, sadaqah is less formally established than the sometimes similar practice of zakat, and in many cultures this takes a form closer to gift-giving and generosity among friends than charity.
 I.e. no attempt is made to give more to guests "in need", nor is it a religious obligation.
 Among the Sundanese people, a boy who had been recently circumcised is given monetary gifts known as panyecep or uang sunatan.

 Purple envelope

 The tradition of ang pao was adopted by local Indian Hindu populations of Singapore and Malaysia for Deepavali.
 They are known as Deepavali ang pow (in Malaysia), purple ang pow or simply ang pow (in Singapore).
-Yellow colored envelopes for Deepavali were give in the past.
+Yellow colored envelopes for Deepavali were given in the past.